gaelian/blog-binary-balance/_posts/2010-09-19-new-gem-self-notifo.md

 enki_id: 5
 tags: [ruby, rails, notifo, gems]
 ---
 I've never created a Ruby gem before, although I use other people's gems a lot.
 So I decided recently that I might have a go at making one myself.
-I needed to find something nice and small to start off with.
+I needed to find something nice and small to start off with.<!--more-->

 ### Some background